Zalewa/adfotg/CONTRIBUTING.md

 Tagging steps:

-1. Bump the X.Y.Z version in adfotg/version.py and commit it.
+1. Tag the bump commit using 'vX.Y.Z' tag with `-am "adfotg vX.Y.Z"` switch.
-2. Tag the bump commit using 'vX.Y.Z' tag with `-am "adfotg vX.Y.Z"` switch.
+2. Push with `--tags`.
-3. Push with `--tags`.
+3. Build the release package.

-4. Build the release package.
+Version is read from `git describe` automatically by the power of `setuptools_scm`.

 To build the release package, run `make all` from the repo's root directory.
 The package will appear in the `dist/` directory.
-This package is ready to be `pip3 install`-ed or uploaded to the PyPI.
+This package is ready to be `pipx install`-ed or uploaded to the PyPI.